MEDIABLOCKAI/docs/become-a-validator/getting-started.md

 ```

 {% hint style="success" %}
-After running the script successfully, you will see your address in the [health](https://status.cmnscan.com/) site.
+After running the script successfully, you will see your address in the [health](https://status.MBCscan.com/) site.
 {% endhint %}

 ### Step 5: Stake and/or delegate!

 #### Stake

-To stake CMN tokens, all you should do is send your CMN tokens to the CMN Blockchain Consensus contract address over the CMN Blockchain network from the validator address.
+To stake MBC tokens, all you should do is send your MBC tokens to the MBC Blockchain Consensus contract address over the MBC Blockchain network from the validator address.

 {% hint style="success" %}
-The CMN Blockchain Consensus contract address: `0x37B862ACc9482A80DeebE301e43A4d3959F1Ef95`
+The MBC Blockchain Consensus contract address: `0x37B862ACc9482A80DeebE301e43A4d3959F1Ef95`
 {% endhint %}

-The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to CMN Blockchain and send the CMN tokens \(native tokens\) to the Consensus contract address.
+The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to MBC Blockchain and send the MBC tokens \(native tokens\) to the Consensus contract address.

 {% hint style="info" %}
 You can find your key-store \(containing your private key\) and the password for the created account in:

-`$HOME/CMNnet/config/keys/CMNNetwork/UTC--xxxx`
+`$HOME/MBCnet/config/keys/MBCNetwork/UTC--xxxx`

-`$HOME/CMNnet/config/pass.pwd`
+`$HOME/MBCnet/config/pass.pwd`
 {% endhint %}

 #### Delegate

-To delegate, just send the CMN tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.
+To delegate, just send the MBC tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.

 {% hint style="success" %}
 Example: